twolfson/if-i-were-to-build-a-startup-web-app/README.md

 - TODO: See TODOs

-Choices, explanations, and documentation around if I were to build a startup web app
+Choices, explanations, and documentation around if I were to build a startup web app.

+For context, I have 12 years experience at startups (mostly early stage), have been 3x first engineer (including 1x founder), and am a former Uber.

-The goal is to build a product as quickly and efficiently as possible.
+Our goal with these choices is towards building a product as quickly and efficiently as possible.

 This was mostly written in May and October 2023.
 For exceptions, there will be a note.